 A direct, active voice and tone helps to engage users.
 Active voice and tone makes it clear who must do what.

-your application within 30 days.
+We will assess your application within 30 days.
 [Active voice makes who is doing what clear.
 Personal pronouns ‘we’ and ‘your’ support a direct tone.]

 Applications are assessed within 30 days.
 [Passive voice makes who is doing what less clear.
 There are no pronouns in this sentence.]